-A note about BGF and IND-CCA security.
-The DFR of the BGF decoder has been studied by means of simulations and extrapolations in [16].
+A note about IND-CCA security.
+The DFR of the decoder has been studied by means of simulations and extrapolations.
 These techniques provide a strong indication that the DFR is (sufficiently) small with the recommended parameters.
 This indication may be acceptable from a practical viewpoint, and could be strengthened by further studies.
 However, at the moment, the current analysis gives only an estimation of the DFR, and not a proven upper bound.
-Consequently, the BIKE instantiation with the BGF decoder does not make a formal claim for IND-CCA security, although by any practical considerations, this is probably the case.
+Consequently, the BIKE instantiation with the proposed decoder does not make a formal claim for IND-CCA security, although by any practical considerations, this is probably the case.